Nonperturbative Anomalous Thresholds: Abstract

 \section{Abstract}

 Feynman diagrams (notably the triangle diagram) involving heavy enough particles contain branch cuts on the physical sheet - anomalous thresholds - which, unlike normal thresholds and bound-state poles, do not correspond to any asymptotic $n$-particle state. ``Who ordered that?"
 We show that anomalous thresholds arise as a consequence of established S-matrix principles and two reasonable assumptions: unitarity below the physical region and analyticity in the mass.
-We find explicit nonperturbative formulas for the discontinuity across the anomalous threshold in $d=2$, and in $d = 4$, ready to be used in dispersion relations for bootstrap and phenomenological applications.
+We find explicit nonperturbative formulas for the anomalous threshold singularity and test them against the Coleman-Thun poles of the exactly solvable $E_8$ integrable model.